aristanetworks/avd/ansible_collections/arista/avd/roles/eos_designs/docs/tables/role-documentation-settings.md

       enable: <bool; default=True>

       # Include connected endpoints in the fabric-wide documentation.
+      # This is `false` by default to avoid cluttering documentation for projects with thousands of endpoints.
       connected_endpoints: <bool; default=False>

       # Generate Topology CSV with all interfaces towards other devices.